mobile marketing strategy

 3. Develop Your Mobile Strategy

-After you make sure your website is doing well on mobile, develop your goals and strategy.
+After you ensure your website is doing well on mobile, develop your goals and strategy.

 Set Comprehensible Goals

-In order to achieve results with your mobile website, first, you need to aim.
-You won’t be doing that with a sniper rifle but with goals, SMART goals.
+First, you need to aim to achieve results with your mobile website.
+You won’t be doing that with a sniper rifle but with goals—SMART goals.

 For a goal to be smart, it has to be: